Love Island 2020 cast – meet the 12 singletons looking for love

 Instagram: @leanneamaning

-Fiery Leanne – who as soon as competed in Miss Ghana UK – is on the hunt for a rugged man who most likely appears one thing alongside the strains of Gerard Butler.
-She’s described herself as “unpredictable” and he or she will certainly trigger a stir within the villa.
+Fiery Leanne – who as soon as competed in Miss Ghana UK – is on the hunt for a rugged man who in all probability appears to be like one thing alongside the strains of Gerard Butler.
+She’s described herself as “unpredictable” and she or he will certainly trigger a stir within the villa.

 Learn extra about Leanne right here.